 Adding at least one of these to your diet every day will help even out the amino acid profiles of your other plant proteins that may be lacking in certain areas.
 Also, eating these proteins will help keep your muscle mass high, which is another very important part of weight loss.

-Examples of Correct Food Combining Meals and Snacks for Weight Loss
+Examples of Correct Food Combining for Weight Loss

 - Oatcakes topped with humus, tahini, or small portion of sugar free nut butter.